nansencenter/DAPPER/docs/dev_guide.md

 - Temporarily disable `mkdocs-jupyter` in `mkdocs.yml` to speed up build reloads.
 - Set `validation: unrecognized_links: warn` to get warnings about linking issues.

+Docstrings should be written in the [style of numpy](https://mkdocstrings.github.io/griffe/reference/docstrings/#numpydoc-style).
+Additional details on the documentation system are collected in the following subsection.

 ### Linking to pages